 Program developed by UMW faculty and funded by the National Science Foundation (NSF) to address financial burdens and enhance the undergraduate experience for academically talented students interested in pursuing a major in Biological Sciences, Chemistry, Earth and Environmental Sciences, or Physics.
 This program includes a four year academic scholarship and two paid, hands-on research experiences that will help students develop skills for careers and post-graduate studies in the natural sciences.
-Ten scholars will be selected for matriculation in 2018-19, and another 10 for matriculation in 2019-20.
+Ten scholars will be selected for matriculation in 2019-20.
 Students must have demonstrated need as determined by the FAFSA.
 Preference is given to students who apply Early Action by November 15.

 3.75 GPA, 1150 SAT or 25 ACT; selection will be holistic, and students not meeting these criteria may be considered.